gnomff/learn-db-driven-api/README.md

 Important concepts:
 Many to many (requires a join table, no foriegn keys in entity tables)
-One to many (requires a forign key in the 'many' side of the relationship)
+One to many (requires a foreign key in the 'many' side of the relationship)